-Prepayment risk is the risk of change, whether an increase or a decrease, in the rate at which principal is returned in respect of mortgage loans underlying RMBS, including both through voluntary prepayments and through liquidations due to defaults and foreclosures.
+Prepayment risk is the risk of change, either an increase or a decrease, in the rate at which principal is returned in respect of mortgage loans underlying RMBS, including both through voluntary prepayments and through liquidations due to defaults and foreclosures.
 This rate of prepayment is affected by a variety of factors, including the prevailing level of interest rates as well as economic, demographic, tax, social, legal and other factors.
-Changes in prepayment rates will have varying effects on the different types of securities in our portfolio.
+Change in prepayment rates will have varying affects on the different types of securities in our portfolio.
 We attempt to take these effects into account in making asset management decisions with respect to our assets.
 Additionally, increases in prepayment rates may cause us to experience losses on our IOs and IIOs, as those securities are extremely sensitive to prepayment rates.
-Prepayment risk was at elevated levels throughout the second half of 2008 and the first half of 2009.
+Prepayment risk has remained at elevated levels throughout the second half of 2008 and the first half of 2009.
 Prepayment rates, besides being subject to interest rates and borrower behavior, are also substantially affected by government policy and regulation.
-Legislation directed at high loan-to-value borrowers increased prepayments over several classes of mortgage loans in the second half of 2009; however, we believe heightened prepayment levels are unlikely to continue as many borrowers who are eligible to refinance have already done so.
-A return of principal similar to an increase in prepayment rates has occurred with respect to our Agency RMBS guaranteed by Fannie Mae and Freddie Mac given the repurchase by them of delinquent mortgage loans from the mortgage pools backing such Agency RMBS.
+Legislation directed at high loan-to-value borrowers has increased prepayments over several classes of mortgage loans; however, we believe heightened prepayment levels are unlikely to continue as many borrowers who are eligible to refinance have already done so.